 Between 1990 and 2015, the number of hungry people decreased from 1 billion to 815 million, while the world's population increased from 5.3 billion to 7.3 billion.
 But since then, the number of hungry people has been slowly increasing.
+The UN states that the main reasons for this increase are war and climate change.

-- a.
-Explain how you think war affects agriculture and leads to more hungry
+- people. - Explain how climate change affects agriculture and leads to more hungry people. - c.
+Suggest ways we can overcome these food security obstacles - ii.
+Climate chang

-- people.

-- people.

-- Suggest ways we can overcome these food security

-War

-- ii.
-Climate change